 WAVE's Queensland Convenor is Jane Newton.

-WAVE’s co-convenors in Victoria are Kira Clarke, Demmi Paris and Debra Parker.
+WAVE’s co-convenors in Victoria are Kira Clarke and Demmi Paris.

 Victorian Executive Officer

 Freelance Senior tertiary education specialist

 Demmi Paris has built a professional career comprising of 15 + years’ experience in education and management, with the last 10 years as a Management professional, both in the national and international education arena.

 Demmi is a Senior Executive with expertise in advocacy, stakeholder engagement, strategic management, business operations and business development capabilities that are demonstrated across national and international markets in both Vocational & Tertiary education